 However, the Fed was fast to intervene and announced that customers of the fallen bank would have access to their funds.
 The announcement was an attempt to shore up the confidence in the banking sector of the country.
 Shareholders and unsecured debtors would be covered under the announcement of the Fed.

 The collapse of SVB saw the greenback weaken which caused many economists and analysts to believe that the Fed may not increase the interest rates with such aggression.
 Currencies such as the Japanese yen and Swiss franc benefited from the fall of the bank.
 The Silicon Valley Bank UK was bought by HSBC for 1 pound.

 What Does it Mean for Rate Hikes?

-With the customers already skeptical and regulators on their toes, Swiss authorities wasted no time in facilitating UBS’s UBS takeover of Credit Suisse in an attempt to avoid further panic.
+Companies like Roblox (RBLX) and Payoneer Global (PAYO) stated that they had around $150 million and less than $20 million in cash and security balances, respectively, in SVB.
+With the customers already skeptical and regulators on their toes, Swiss authorities wasted no time infacilitating UBS’ takeover of Credit Suisse in an attempt to avoid further panic.

 ETFs in Focus

 With the collapse having global ramifications, let’s take a look into some ETFs that were affected by the sudden seizure of U.S. regional banks at the peak of the crisis.
 The fall in the returns of the following funds was significant due to their exposure to the banking sector.

 The Financial Select Sector SPDR ETF seeks to provide investment results that, before expenses, generally correspond to the price and yield performance of the Financial Select Sector Index.
 After the collapse, the fund fell around 12.35% in one week.
 The fund has declined 13.93% in the past month.With 67 securities in its asset basket, the fund invests mostly in banks and capital markets with 31.2% and 27.46%, respectively.